VegaSera/VegaSera.github.io/_posts/2020-03-03-predicting-win-rate-and-card-combinations-slay-the-spire.md

 The other starting cards also follow this pattern as well.
 Bash and Defend, as well as to a lesser extent the upgraded Strike.
 Bite also has a similar effect, despite not being a starter card.

 Most other cards and relics however have a positive impact on win rate.
 Shrug It Off +1, the Red Mask relic, Heavy Blade +1 and Pommel Strike +1 have very strong impacts on how often that deck wins.

+Ascension Level has a negative impact in this model.
+Higher ascensions tend to result in more losses, which is expected given that ascensions increase the difficulty.

 ## What more could be done?
 I wrote the code with more exploration in mind.
 We could quite easily run this same code with the Silent and the Defect as well, if we had the time to run it.